amircp/python-server-boilerplate/README.md

 - Add or edit cuisine/fabric scripts in __provision/recipes__ and edit __provision/\_\_init\_\_.py__ for call recipes (see source code).
 - Add or edit config files in __provision/config__.
 - Edit __Vagrantfile__.
-    - You can add or change the command to execute for provisioning in __fab.tasks = ["configure_host"]__.
+    - Add or change the command to execute for provisioning in __fab.tasks = ["configure_host"]__.
-    - You can change the vbox ip in __config.vm.network :private_network, ip: "192.168.50.4"__vagrant.
+    - Change the vbox ip in __config.vm.network :private_network, ip: "192.168.13.37"__vagrant.
-    - You can comment/uncomment others options.
+    - Comment/uncomment others options.

 ##### Run vagrant #####